 Mini-DV Playback Device

 Since you can’t pop in a mini-DV tape into a computer or a mini-DV converter and play it directly from there, you would need a mini-DV playback device.

 The best mini-DV device available to you, as you would have already known is your mini-DV camcorder.

 But what if you don’t have a mini-DV camera at hand or are saddled with a faulty unit?

 mini-DV to Digital Conversion Service

-The obvious solution is to use a mini-DV tape to digital conversion service in your neighbourhood.
+The obvious solution is to use a mini-DV tape to digital conversion service in your neighborhood.

 Two things can be holding you back from resorting to such an option.

 First, you may not want to trust your precious family memories with a third party.

 The tape to digital conversion may not be a stone’s throw away from your house.
 You may need to courier your mini-DV tape(s) to the conversion service.

 This is a risk you might not want to take.
 As reliable as courier services are, anything may happen.
-You tape may go missing or end up damaged.
+Your tape may go missing or end up damaged.

 You would not mind this with any other replaceable item.
 Not with a tape containing irreplaceable precious family memories, especially if it’s the only copy you have.

 If you don’t want to take the risk and end up losing precious memories and have some cash to spare, go the DIY route.